-Good pictures depend on good exposure.
-In flash picture-taking, exposure depends on the distance from the flash lamp to the subject.
-To take the guesswork out of flash exposures, a distance table in feet for the different films and flash lamps is printed below and on the back of your flasholder reflector.
-Keep within these distance ranges for good pictures.
+Good pictures depend on correct exposure.
+In making flash pictures, the exposure depends on the distance from the flash lamp to the subject.
+To take the guesswork out of flash exposures, a distance table in feet for the different films and flash lamps is printed below and on the back of your flasholder reflector (use distances in red).
+For good pictures stay within the range indicated in the table.

-Notice that the lamp-to-subject distance for Kodacolor Film is shorter than for other films.

-If you have Kodacolor Film

-Daylight Type loaded in your camera, be sure to use only 5B or 25B lamps for flash pictures.
+Notice that the lamp-to-subject distances for Kodacolor Film are shorter than for other films.
+With Kodacolor Film Daylight Type, be sure to use only 5B or 25B lamps for flash pictures.